17” Studio Display

 This unit was purchased from the original owner, and is in excellent condition.
 It’s complete with all the original packaging, foam bag, and documentation.

-The clear acrylic ADC-based CRT Studio Display was introduced with the G4 Cube in 2000, and was discontinued in 2001.
-It is notable for being the final CRT-based standalone computer display that Apple ever made.
-However, the iMac G3 was on sale until early 2003, almost two years after this model was discontinued, and the CRT-based eMac was on sale until 2006.
+This display is notable for being the final CRT-based standalone computer display that Apple ever made.
+However, the CRT-based iMac G3 was on sale until early 2003, almost two years after this model was discontinued, and the eMac was on sale until 2006.

 Packaging